Germany

 On July 11, 2017, the BMF (Bundesministerium der Finanzen – Federal Finance Ministry) of Germany published a Circular providing administrative principles on the requirements for the Country-by-Country Report.

-The Circular clarifies the requirements for the drafting and filing of such a Report under Section 138a of the German General Tax Code and Action 13 of the OECD BEPS project.
+The Circular clarifies the requirements to draft and file such a Report under Section 138a of the German General Tax Code and Action 13 of the OECD BEPS project.
 The guidance is now applicable and effective for CbC reports to be filed for the fiscal years beginning after December 31, 2015, and due on December 31, 2017, of companies headquartered in Germany and entities headquartered abroad operating as “surrogate parent entities.”

 Non-submission of complete transfer pricing documentation on time may result in two types of penalties:

-• If a taxpayer completely fails to prepare transfer pricing documentation or if the prepared documentation is largely unusable, the tax authorities will presume that the German taxpayer has underreported the amount of taxable income from intercompany transactions.
+- If a taxpayer completely fails to prepare the Transfer Pricing documentation or if the prepared documentation is largely unusable, the tax authorities will presume that the German taxpayer has underreported the amount of taxable income from intercompany transactions.
 If the taxpayer can rebut the presumption, the tax authorities impose a minimum penalty of €5,000.
-If the taxpayer cannot rebut the presumption, the penalty amounts to 5% to 10% of the income adjustment; and
+If the taxpayer cannot rebut the presumption, the penalty amounts from 5% to 10% of the income adjustment.

-• If a taxpayer delays in making complete transfer pricing documentation available to the tax authorities, the penalty amounts to €1 million, regardless of any income adjustment.
+- If a taxpayer delays making complete transfer pricing documentation available to the tax authorities, the penalty amounts to €1 million, regardless of any income adjustment.

 Non-submission of information or documents within the appropriate time frame requested by the tax authorities during a tax inspection may result in a penalty of up to €250,000.